Tikkurila Paint Review

-Tikkurila is a Nordic paint brand which has been available in the UK for the last 10 years or so.
+Tikkurila is a Finnish paint brand which has been available in the UK for the last 18 years or so.
 In that time, they have really stamped their mark in the decorating world, particularly amongst sprayers.
 All the products have funny names, most are top quality, some are remarkable value for money, and a few are a little bit dodgy.
-We also have a comparison list as well as this Tikkurila Paint review which you will find very useful if you’re new to the brand.
+We also have a comparison list as well as this paint review which you will find very useful if you’re new to the brand.

-As a professional decorator I have dipped my toe in the Tikkurila pool.
+As a professional decorator I have been using Tikkurila products for some time now.
 By and large I’m impressed, so I thought I’d write a quick Tikkurila paint review based on the products I am most familiar with.
 I’m sorry I can’t go through the whole range, but I will be completely honest about each paint product.
 If you deal directly with Tikkurila they can often match colours from other brands.
-Or you can pick colour cards up from in store.
+Or you can pick colour cards up online or in store.
 The range of colour isn’t vast like some of the other brands, but they still have plenty of selection.

 A bit of a basic and boring product to start my Tikkurila Paint review with, but Optiva Primer is basically a contract matt designed to prime bare plaster.
 It is the perfect base for any emulsion product to go on over the top.
 Optiva primer goes on lovely whether you’re using a brush and roller, or an airless sprayer.
 It does what it needs to as well as can be expected.